xen-troops/meta-xt-prod-devel-rpi5/README.md

 ## Testing HDMI in DomD

-**NOTE**: HDMI support requires using the additional parameter `--ENABLE_HDMI yes` while generating Ninja build file.
+**NOTE**: HDMI support requires using the additional parameter `--ENABLE_HDMI yes` when generating the Ninja build file.

-To switch between control domain (`DOM0`) and driver domain console (`DOM1`) press "Ctrl + a" 3 times.
+To switch between the control domain (`DOM0`) and the driver domain console (`DOM1`), press "Ctrl + a" 3 times.

-**NOTE**: If you use the console which have "Ctrl + a" as the command key (for example, minicom), you need to press 6 times instead of 3.
+**NOTE**: If you use the console which have "Ctrl + a" as the command key (such as, minicom), you need to press 6 times instead of 3.

-Connect the monitor to the HDMI port on Raspberry Pi board and start kmscube program:
+Connect a monitor to the HDMI port on your Raspberry Pi board and start the kmscube program:
 ```
 (XEN) root@raspberrypi5-domd:~# kmscube
 (XEN) Using display 0x55566a7655a0 with EGL version 1.4